Sparse and geometry-aware generalisation of the mutual information for joint discriminative clustering and feature selection: Experiments

 For all synthetic datasets, we asked training to stop with $F_\text{thres}$ set to the expected quantity of variables.
 We report the results of Sparse GEMINI in Table~\ref{tab:synthetic_datasets_results} after 20 runs.
-We compare our results against our own runs of other methods using their R package: SparseKMeans~\cite{witten_package_2013}, ClustVarSel~\cite{scrucca_clustvarsel_2018}, vscc~\cite{andrews_variable_2013, andrews_variable_2014} and SparseFisherEM~\cite{bouveyron_simultaneous_2012}.
+For detailed distributions' box plots, refer to Appendix~\ref{app:boxplots}.
+We compare our results against our own runs of other methods using their R package: SparseKMeans~\citep{witten_package_2013}, ClustVarSel~\citep{scrucca_clustvarsel_2018}, vscc~\citep{andrews_variable_2013, andrews_variable_2014} and SparseFisherEM~\citep{bouveyron_simultaneous_2012}.
+Due to the lack of space, we only report the scores for the one-vs-one GEMINI in Table~\ref{tab:synthetic_datasets_results}.
+Extensive results using the one-vs-all GEMINI with the two architectures can be found in Appendix~\ref{app:synthetic_wasserstein}.